benhaim23/Capstone-Project/README.md

 # Combining Datasets
 The datasets were combined based on the date to create a new DataFrame that includes Bitcoin price data, Google search trends, and tweet counts for each date.
 Since there were many null values in the tweets dataset, we used a 3 day moving average fo fill the null values when combining the datasets to include more pricing data in our analysis.

-# Sentiment Analysis:
+# Sentiment Analysis
 A sentiment analysis was conducted on the tweets data to classify tweets as positive, negative, or neutral sentiment providing valuable insights into the overall sentiment related to Bitcoin on Twitter.
 A visualization was made to display the disparity of each classification.

-# Feature Importance:
+# Feature Importance
 We analyzed the importance of different features in our dataset in predicting Bitcoin prices and sentiment providing insights into which variables have the most significant impact on the outcomes.
 These variables are:
 - Sentiment_Polarity_tweetcount
 - bitcoin_tweetcount